EI-CoreBioinformatics/mikado/docs/Tutorial/index.rst

     mikado compare -r reference.gff3 --index

 This will create a new file, ``reference.gff3.midx``.
-If you inspect with eg. ``zless``, you will notice it is in essence a compressed JSON file, describing the locations and components of each gene on the annotation.
+If you inspect with eg. ``zless``, you will notice it is a SQLite database, describing the locations and components of each gene on the annotation.
 Now that we have indexed the reference, we can perform the comparisons we are interested in:

 #.
 Reference vs. the input transcripts: